Timeline of the development of tectonophysics (before 1954): Introduction

 In 1858, Snider-Pellegrini made these two maps.
 They depict his interpretation of how the American and African continents may once have fit together before subsequently becoming separated.

 Airy model of isostasy: 1. thickness of the crust under mountains, 2. lower mountains, 3. thickness of normal continental crust, 4. thickness of oceanic crust, 5. sealevel, 6. pieces of the Earth's crust, 7. asthenosphere.

-Christian creationism (Martin Luther) was popular until the 19th century, and the age of the Earth was thought to have been created circa 4,000 BC.
+Christian creationism was popular until the 19th century, and the Earth was thought to have been created circa 4,000 BC (see: Age of the Earth).
 There were stacks of calcareous rocks of maritime origin above sea level, and up and down motions were allowed (geosyncline hypothesis, James Hall and James D. Dana).
 Later on, the thrust fault concept appeared, and a contracting Earth (Eduard Suess, James D. Dana, Albert Heim) was its driving force.
 In 1862, the physicist William Thomson (who later became Lord Kelvin) calculated the age of Earth (as a cooling black body) at between 20 million and 400 million years.
 In 1895, John Perry produced an age of Earth estimate of 2 to 3 billion years old using a model of a convective mantle and thin crust.
 Finally, Arthur Holmes published The Age of the Earth, an Introduction to Geological Ideas in 1927, in which he presented a range of 1.6 to 3.0 billion years.

 Wegener had data for assuming that the relative positions of the continents change over time.
 It was a mistake to state the continents "plowed" through the sea, although it isn't sure that this fixist quote is true in the original in German.
 He was an outsider with a doctorate in astronomy attacking an established theory between 'geophysicists'.
 The geophysicists were right to state that the Earth is solid, and the mantle is elastic (for seismic waves) and inhomogeneous, and the ocean floor would not allow the movement of the continents.
 But excluding one alternative, substantiates the opposite alternative: passive continents and an active seafloor spreading and subduction, with accretion belts on the edges of the continents.
 The velocity of the sliding continents, was allowed in the uncertainty of the fixed continent model and seafloor subduction and upwelling with phase change allows for inhomogeneity.

 The problem too, was the specialisation.
 Arthur Holmes and Alfred Rittmann saw it right (Rittmann 1939).
 Only an outsider can have the overview, only an outsider sees the forest, not only the trees (Hellman 1998b).
 But A. Wegener did not have the specialisation to correctly weight the quality of the geophysical data and the paleontologic data, and its conclusions.
 Wegener's main interest was meteorology, and he wanted to join the Denmark-Greenland expedition scheduled for mid 1912.
 So he hurried up to present his Continental Drift hypothesis.

 Mainly Charles Lyell, Harold Jeffreys, James D. Dana, Charles Schuchert, Chester Longwell, and the conflict with the Axis powers slowed down the acceptance of continental drifting.